 - The MC gateway client hosted at the non-3GPP device has been provided with an appropriate GW MC service ID.

-- The MC gateway UE has performed service authorization for one or more MC services with the MC system as described in 3GPP TS 23.379 [16], 3GPP TS 23.281 [12], and 3GPP TS 23.282 [13].
+- The MC gateway UE has performed service authorisation for one or more MC services with the MC system as described in 3GPP TS 23.379 [16], 3GPP TS 23.281 [12], and 3GPP TS 23.282 [13].

 - The MC gateway client has selected an MC gateway UE or alternatively, the MC gateway client has performed a selection by internal criteria.